MCS-Quantum/GOAT.jl/docs/src/index.md

 This project is a [Julia](https://julialang.org/) implementation of the Gradient Optimization of Analytic conTrols (GOAT) optimal control methodology proposed in [this paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.120.150401) by Machnes et al.

-The implementation only currently supports optimizing unitary evolution.
+The implementation only currently supports computing unitary evolution.
 Please peruse through the documentation and examples.

 ## Citing this work